Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Performance Comparison: 2C4L-RAQR vs. 3C5L-RAQR

-Note that for the classical RF receiver, the bandwidth $B_{\text{CL}}$ is a design parameter to determine the filter width, whereas for the RAQR, the bandwidth $B_{\text{RAQR}}^j$ is physically constrained by the atomic parameters, laser intensity and RF signal field, which is generally far less than classical RF receiver.
+Note that for the classical RF receiver, the bandwidth $B_{\text{CL}}$ is a designable parameter to determine the filter width, whereas for the RAQR, the bandwidth $B_{\text{RAQR}}^j$ is physically constrained by the atomic parameters, laser intensity and RF signal field, which is generally far smaller than that of a classical RF receiver.